tscnlab/LazarEtAl_RSocOpenSci_2024/README.md

 In <span style="color: blue;">*[8] Light condition comparison*</span> we create the 2 subplots of Figure 5 in the manuscript (see `lightcomp_panels.pdf`), where we compare the field and laboratory data regarding the correlation of photopic illuminance and mEDI.

-In the code section <span style="color: blue;">*[9] Data tables*</span> we create the Supplementary Tables 3 & 4 summarizing each included participant's pupil and mEDI data (minimum, median, maximum and data loss ratio)  separated between field & positive control data.
+In the code section <span style="color: blue;">*[9] Data tables*</span> we create the Supplementary Tables 3-9 summarizing each included participant's pupil and light (alpha-opic EDI & photopic illuminance) data (minimum, median, maximum and data loss ratio) separated between field & positive control data.

 Finally we visualise the <span style="color: blue;">*[10] Linear regression assumptions*</span> (corresponding to Suppl.
-Figures 2 & 3) for the prediction of pupil size with the non-transformed and log10-transformed mEDI variable using the `performance` and `see` packages.
-The Figures were saved as pdf manually (see `assumptest_lin.pdf`, `assumptest_log.pdf`; size: landscape, width = 11.69 in, height = 8.27 in) because the *ggsave* function could not handle the size of those figures.
+Figures 3-6) for the prediction of pupil size with the non-transformed and log10-transformed mEDI and photopic illuminance variables using the `performance` and `see` packages.
+The Figures were saved as pdf manually (size: landscape, width = 11.69 in, height = 8.27 in) because the *ggsave* function could not handle the size of those figures.

-Note: Figure 1 and Suppl.
-Figure 1 of the manuscript are not based on raw data and are hence not generated in R. If you have problems with some of the pdf saving code, this may be related to the cairo_pdf device (especially for MACOS users).
-In this case, try deleting "device=cairo_pdf" in the *ggsave* command and rerun the code.
+Note: Figure 1 of the manuscript and Suppl.
+Figure 1 are not based on raw data and are hence not generated in R. If you have problems with some of the pdf saving code, this may be related to the cairo_pdf device (especially for MACOS users).
+In this case, try deleting "device=cairo_pdf" in the *ggsave* commands and rerun the code.

 ## Output